EndPointCorp/end-point-blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos.md

 </style>

-![Shipping infrastructure at a dock](/blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos/shipping.webp)

-Photo from [PxHere](https://pxhere.com/en/photo/1222170)
+![Shipping infrastructure at a dock](/blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos/shipping.webp) Photo from [PxHere](https://pxhere.com/en/photo/1222170)

 What is the best way to master American English?
 One school of thought says that the best way to learn a language is to live in the country of the origin.
 For American English that would be the USA.
 Why is that so?
 Because we as the learners get to talk to native speakers daily.
-By doing this, we get to know how the natives utilize the language and its grammar in the real world.
+By doing this, we get to know how the natives use the language and its grammar in the real world.

 The same goes for learning Docker and Kubernetes.
-The best way to learn Docker and Kubernetes is to get them in our Macbooks, laptops, and PCs.
+The best way to learn Docker and Kubernetes is to get them in our MacBooks, laptops, and PCs.
 This way we can learn and try locally what works and what doesn’t work in our local host at any time, any day.

 Lucky for us earthlings who enjoy GUIs, Docker now has Docker Desktop.
 As its name suggests, it is nicely built for the desktop.
 It comes with GUI and CLI to manage our Docker and Kubernetes needs.
 Please take note of the Docker Desktop license.
-It is free for personal use, education, open source projects and has a fee for enterprise usage.
-You can check it out at https://www.docker.com/pricing/.
+It is free for personal use, education, and open source projects, and has [a fee for enterprise usage](https://www.docker.com/pricing/).
 With that out of the way, let's get things started.

 ### Docker Desktop Installation